 Usability

 Usability is based on user requirements.
 All quality elements may be used to evaluate usability.
 Usability evaluation may be based on specific user requirements that cannot be described using the quality elements described above.
 In this case, the usability element shall be used to describe specific quality information about a dataset’s suitability for a particular application or conformance to a set of requirements.

+Introduction to data quality

 All Product Specifications should have a paragraph describing Data Quality.
 To ensure harmonization across different Product Specifications, DQWG recommends that all Product Specifications share a common text explaining the concept of Data Quality -> Introduction to Data Quality.
-The text below is a proposal for this common introduction:

-Introduction to data quality

-Data quality allows users and user systems to assess fitness for use of the provided data.
-Data quality measures and the associated evaluation are reported as metadata of a data product.
-This metadata improves interoperability with other data products and provides usage by user groups that the data product was not originally intended for.
-The secondary users can make assessments of the data product usefulness in their application based on the reported data quality measures.

-For <this Product Specification> the following Data Quality Elements have been included:

-Conformance to this Product Specification;

-Intended purpose of the data product;

-Completeness of the data product in terms of coverage;

-Logical Consistency;

-Positional Uncertainty and Accuracy;

-Thematic Accuracy;

-Temporal Quality;

-Aggregation measures;

-Validation checks or conformance checks including:

-General tests for dataset integrity;

-Specific tests for a specific data model.
+The recommended text for the introduction is contained in clause C-8.1.

-Recommendation 10: Paragraph “Introduction to data quality” to be used as a template by all S-100 based Product Specifications.
+Recommendation 10: Paragraph “Introduction to data quality” from clause C-8.1 to be used as a template by all S-100 based Product Specifications.

 Data quality measures